Butter Tarts are a classic Canadian dessert with a rich filling made of butter, brown sugar, eggs, vanilla, and raisins.

 If you tried these Butter Tarts or any other recipe on my website, please leave a ⭐️ star rating and write a little note telling me how it went in the comments below.
 Thank you!!

 - 1 teaspoon white vinegar

 - ¾ cup raisins*

 - Whisk together the melted butter, brown sugar, vanilla, vinegar, and eggs in a medium bowl.

-- Drain the raisins and dab them dry with a paper towel.
+- Place 18 frozen tart shells on a large baking sheet.
 Drop about 10 raisins into each tart shell and then distribute the filling mixture evenly on top throughout all 18 tart shells.

-- Bake the butter tarts in preheated oven for 27-30 minutes or until the edges of the tart shell are golden brown and the filling has puffed up.
+- Bake the butter tarts in the preheated oven for 20-23 minutes or until the edges of the tart shell are golden brown and the filling has puffed up.

 - Let cool slightly or to room temperature before serving.
 Enjoy!